 - Approximately 8.9 million adults have co-occurring disorders.

-- Only 7.4 percent of patients receive treatment for both conditions, with 55.8 percent receiving no treatment at all.1
+- Only 7.4 percent of patients receive treatment for both conditions, and 55.8 percent of hospital patients receive no treatment at all for these conditions.1

 - Anxiety disorders